Browsers Windows 🟡 Intermediate

 How to manage extensions in Edge:

-1. Open Microsoft Edge
+1. Open Microsoft Edge.

-3. Select “Extensions”
+3. Select “Extensions.”

-4. Click “Manage extensions”
+4. Click “Manage extensions.”

 Microsoft Edge continue running background extensions and apps

-• Antivirus extensions (they scan every webpage)
+• Antivirus add-ons (they check every webpage).

-• Multiple ad blockers running simultaneously
+• Multiple ad blockers running at the same time.

 Solution 4: Clear Cache and Cookies